ladnur/color-combination-tool/README.md

 <h1>a simple color combination tool ☺︎</h1>

   <p>This is a tool to help you find random color combinations that <strong>work</strong>.
-This tool pairs colors that pass WCAG at an AA level, and pass at an AAA level when used with type 18pt or higher.You can preview it <a href="https://ladnur.github.io/color-combination-tool/colorgenerator.html">here</a>.</p>
+This tool pairs colors that pass WCAG at an AA level, and pass at an AAA level when used with type 18pt or higher.
+You can preview it <a href="https://ladnur.github.io/color-combination-tool/colorgenerator.html">here</a>.</p>
   <br>

   <h2>How to Use</h2>